Ravitheja-hub/Restaurant-Management-System/README.md

 ✨ Features

-Fully responsive modern UI using Bootstrap
+1) Fully responsive modern UI using Bootstrap.

-Dynamic pages powered by PHP
+2) Dynamic pages powered by PHP.

-Includes reusable components: config.php, App.php, and header.php
+3) Includes reusable components: config.php, App.php, and header.php.

-Beautiful hero section with animations
+4) Beautiful hero section with animations.

-About Us section with images and restaurant details
+5) About Us section with images and restaurant details.

-Team Members section styled with FontAwesome icons
+6) Team Members section styled with FontAwesome icons.

-Clean folder structure with includes, libs, and img directories
+7) Clean folder structure with includes, libs, and img directories.

-Easily customizable and extendable for real restaurant use
+8) Easily customizable and extendable for real restaurant use.

 🛠 Tech Stack